drycc/monitor/grafana/README.md

 * `make push` - Push docker image to a registry
 * `make upgrade` - Replaces the running grafana instance with a new one

-The typical workflow will look something like this - `DRYCC_REGISTRY=quay.io/ IMAGE_PREFIX=foouser make build push upgrade`
+The typical workflow will look something like this - `DRYCC_REGISTRY= IMAGE_PREFIX=foouser make build push upgrade`